Average Weather in Nogales Mexico

 To characterize how pleasant the weather is in Nogales throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Nogales for general outdoor tourist activities are from mid May to early July and from mid August to early October, with a peak score in the second week of June.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Nogales for general outdoor tourist activities are from mid May to early July and from late August to early October, with a peak score in the second week of June.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Nogales for hot-weather activities is from early June to mid July, with a peak score in the last week of June.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Nogales for hot-weather activities is from mid June to mid July, with a peak score in the last week of June.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.